cnduffield/OCPVirtNotes/README.md

 # Working with Virtual Machines and Applications

-if it did not import then use vmimported
+if it did not import then use namespace vmimported